pascal-fb-martin/echttp/README.md

 ```
 void echttp_transfer (int fd, int size);
 ```
-Declare a file descriptor to transfer after the returned response.
+Declare a file descriptor to use to transfer data with the remote.

+This function works in one of two modes:

+- If the current context is still waiting for more content data (see echttp_asynchronous_route()), then the data is to be transfered in, from the remote to the file descriptor provided (open in append mode).
+Once the transfer is complete, the normal application callback is called.

+- If no more content data is expected, then the data is to be transfered out, from the file descriptor provided (open in read mode) to the remote.
+That data will be sent _after_ the content data returned by the callback.

 This function should be called from within an HTTP callback, while processing an HTTP request.
-Size defines how many bytes must be transferred from the file to the client.
-This transfer only happens after the HTTP preamble and the response string returned by the callback have been sent.
+Size defines how many bytes must be transferred.

 ```
 void echttp_islocal (void);
 ```